Faster Randomized Methods for Orthogonality Constrained Problems

 For simplicity, let us focus our exposition on the case of $k=1$ and drop the subscript from $\matB_{1},\matZ_{1}$ etc. Generalization to an arbitrary $k$ is straightforward.
-We define the metric on $\stiefelB$ using a matrix $\matM$ formed from sketching $\matZ$ prior to computing the Gram matrix.
-Our proposed construction of $\matM$ requires $o(nd^{2}$) operations, which is cheaper then computing $\matB$ as required with the use of the standard metric.
+We define the metric on $\stiefelB(p,d)$ using a constant preconditioning scheme $\matM_{\matX}\coloneqq\matM$ for all $\matX\in\stiefelB(p,d)$ formed from sketching $\matZ$ prior to computing the Gram matrix.
+Our proposed construction of $\matM$ requires $o(nd^{2}$) operations, which is cheaper than computing $\matB$ as required when the standard metric is used.

 Our randomized construction of $\matM$ is based on the following observation: in many cases, if $\matM$ approximates $\matB$ in the sense that the condition number $\kappa(\matB,\matM)$ is small, then convergence will be fast.
 Conceptually, the last observation is synonymous with the observation that usually the standard metric is a good choice iteration complexity-wise, albeit a computationally expensive choice, and thus we should aim at cheaply approximating it.
 Mathematically, the underlying reason is that in many cases the condition number of the Riemannian Hessian at the optimum is bounded by the product of $\kappa(\matB,\matM)$ and a problem/input dependent quantity which is typically small.
-It is known in the Riemannian optimization literature that the convergence rate can be analyzed by inspecting the condition number of the Riemnnian Hessian at the optimum (e.g., \cite[Section 4.1 and Theorem 4.5.6]{AMS09}, \cite[Definition 4.5 and Section 4.6]{boumal2020intromanifolds}).
+It is known in the Riemannian optimization literature that the local convergence rate can be analyzed by inspecting the condition number of the Riemnnian Hessian at the optimum, see \cite[Section 4.1 and Theorem 4.5.6]{AMS09} and \cite[Section 4.6]{boumal2022intromanifolds}.

-We demonstrate the observation that when $\matM$ approximates $\matB$ well then the Riemannian Hessian at the optimum is well conditioned on two important use-cases: CCA and FDA (see Theorems~\ref{thm:CCAHessiantheorem} and \ref{thm:LDAHessiantheorem}).
+We demonstrate the observation that when $\matM$ approximates $\matB$ well, then the Riemannian Hessian at the optimum is well conditioned on two important use-cases: CCA and FDA (see Theorems~\ref{thm:CCAHessiantheorem} and \ref{thm:LDAHessiantheorem}).
 Indeed, we show that under certain assumptions, both for CCA and FDA we can bound the condition number at the optimum by the product of some baseline condition number that depends on eigengaps, and the condition number of $\kappa(\matB,\matM$).